emanuelhuber/RGPR/05_RGPR_tutorial_GPR-data-time-slice-interpolation-3D.md

 -   `bbox`: the axis-aligned bounding box
 -   `obbox`: the oriented bounding box
 -   `buffer`: an area around the GPR lines (like a buffer).
-In this case a buffer value &gt; 0 must be defined.
+In this case a buffer value\> 0 must be defined.

 Below are some examples (the case `extend = "obbox"` makes here no sense because the oriented bounding-box is the same as the axis-aligned